Baylor > Religion > Graduate Program > Current Students

 The Glenn O. and Martell B. Hilburn Endowed Graduate Research Scholarship Fund was established in honor of Dr. Glenn Hilburn, chair of the Religion Department, 1983-1998.
 The intent of this fund is to support research by graduate students.
 Selections for awards are made by the Religion Department Graduate Administrative Committee on September 1 and March 1.
 Applicants for a scholarship award from the Hilburn Fund must have completed one full-time equivalent year of graduate studies in the Department of Religion at Baylor University.
+The fund is typically used to underwrite the costs of dissertation research.
+Normally students will have passed preliminary examinations, and will have a letter of support for their project provided by her/his advisor.
 Click here to access a guide to the process entitled How to Secure Funds.

 Religion Department Contribution

 The Religion Department awards funding for travel to graduate students who are making presentations at regional, national or international conferences, ($100, $250, or $300, respectively) based upon the availability of departmental funds.
 Please note that a national conference may be considered regional based upon its proximity to Baylor University.
 Graduate students who wish to avail themselves of this opportunity for funding will need to complete a Travel Authorization Form (TAF) which must be submitted prior to travel and approved by Dr. Bellinger, Religion Department Chair.
 Students must also provide documentation of their upcoming participation at the conference (program listing student's name, copy of an email confirming the invitation to present, etc.) at the same time the TAF is submitted.
 The TAF may be accessed here.